-- – Most importantly, 503B pharmacies are ONLY compounding pharmacies that are able to provide “office use” or “office administered” medications.
+- – 503B pharmacies are the only compounding pharmacies that are able to provide office-use (or “office-administered”) medications.
 Outsourcing facilities are sometimes referred to as 503B facilities.

 - – 503B pharmacies must comply with strict CGMP (current good manufacturing practices) guidelines, the same standards pharmaceutical manufacturers are held to.